tldr-nyc/tldr-nyc.github.com/index.md

 ---
 {% include JB/setup %}

-## Deadlisting
+# Deadlisting

-"Deadlisting reverse engineering, as +ORC calls it, is a slow 'puzzle solving' process: the intellectual challenge can be extremely interesting"
+"Deadlisting reverse engineering, as +ORC calls it, is a slow 'puzzle solving' process: the intellectual challenge can be extremely interesting."

 <ul class="posts">
   {% for post in site.posts %}